slaclab/sdf-docs/batch-compute.md

 ```

 In the above example, we write a batch script for a job named 'test' (using the `--job-name`).
 You can choose what ever name you wish to give the job so that you may be able to quickly identify it yourself.
 Both stdout and stderr will be outputted the same file `output-%j.txt` in the current working working - %j will be replaced with the slurm job id (using the `--output` and `--error` options).
 We request a single Task (think of it as an MPI rank) and that single task will request 12 CPUs; each of which will be allocated 1GB of RAM - so a total of 12GB.
 By default, the `--ntasks` will be equivalent to the number of nodes (servers) asked for.
 In order to aid scheduling (and potentially prioritising the Job), we limit the [duration of the Job](#time) to 10 minutes.
+The format of the time limit field is `D-HH:MM:SS`.
 We also request a single [GPU](#using-gpus) with the Job.
 This will be exposed via CUDA_VISIBLE_DEVICES.

 ?> __TIP:__ only lines starting with `#SBATCH ` will be processed by the slurm interpretor.
 As the script itself is just a bash script, any line beginning with `#` will be ignored.
 As such you may also comment out slurm directives by using somethign like `##SBATCH`